Want to introduce yourself in Korean? Read this lesson. It’ll take you 3 minutes, and ALL the Korean lines you need are here.

 - Annyeonghaseyo?
 Jeoneun (name)-imnida.
 Cheoeum boepgesseumnida.

 - Hello, my name is John.
 Nice to meet you!

-You should also listen and hear real Korean – Press play below.
+Then you should also listen and hear real Korean.
+Press play below.
 Try this Free Lesson from KoreanClass101.com (click here to visit) for the complete explanation about introducing yourself!